 Cause and effect are ontological categories, which in science can be described by tested and nonfalsified nontruth-functional hypothetical-conditional statements thus having the status of laws.
-The nontruth-functional hypothetical-conditional statement claiming a causal dependency is an empirical universal statement.
+The nontruth-functional hypothetical-conditional law statement claiming a causal dependency is an empirical universal statement.
 It is therefore never proved and is always vulnerable to future falsification.
-But ontological relativity means that a statement’s empirical adequacy warrants belief in its ontological claim of causality, even if the relation is stochastic.
-Nonfalsification does not make the statement affirm merely a Humean constant conjunction.
-When in the progress of science a causal claim is empirically falsified by empirical testing, it is made evident thereby that the causality claim is less adequately true and thus less realistic than previously hypothesized.
+But ontological relativity means that a statement’s empirical adequacy warrants belief in its ontological claim of causality including when the relation is stochastic.
+Nonfalsification does not make the statement affirm merely a Humean constant psychological conjunction.
+When in the progress of science a causal claim is empirically falsified by empirical testing, it is made evident thereby that the causality claim is more adequately true and thus more realistic than previously hypothesized.

 In the categorical proposition the logically quantified subject term references individuals and describes the attributes that enable identifying the referenced individuals, while the predicate term describes only attributes without referencing the instantiated individuals manifesting the attributes.
 The referenced extramental real entities and their semantically signified extramental real attributes constitute the ontology described by the categorical proposition that is believed to be true due to its experimentally or otherwise experientially demonstrated empirical adequacy.
 These existential conditions are expressed explicitly by the copula term “is” as in “Every raven is black”.